Picking a Trustee – 4 Easy Steps

 - other complex trust accounting and administration rules

-- An individual person does not charge a fee as trustee.
-A trust company does.
+- An individual person normally does not but can charge a fee as trustee.
+A trust company charges a fee everytime.
 In that case, individual person makes better choices.

 - A person can steal trust assets.
 A trust company has huge checks and balances and insurance.